Xsysstar/Nerds.Library/README.md

 ### ISBN

 ISBN exists in two formats: ISBN-10 or ISBN-13.
 The same books can have codes in both.
-I have not investigated whether there's a conversion between them, so I'm modelling both for now.
+I have not investigated whether there's a conversion between them, so I'm modeling both for now.

 The same book in different languages or different forms (hardcover, softcover) will have different ISBNs, even though they are interchangeable for many purposes.